Distortion of surfaces in 3-manifolds

-\subsection{Metrics on non-geometric $3$--manifolds}
+\subsection{Metrics on non-geometric 3-manifolds}

-Since we compute the distortion of a surface subgroup in non-geometric $3$--manifold group by using geometry of their universal covers (see Corollary~\ref{cor:GeometricDistortion}), we need to discuss about metrics on non-geometric $3$--manifolds we are going to use.
-We note that choice of length metrics does not affect on the distortion, so we will chose a convenient metric here.
+Since we compute the distortion of a surface subgroup in non-geometric $3$--manifold group by using geometry of their universal covers (see Corollary~\ref{cor:GeometricDistortion}), we need to discuss the metrics on non-geometric $3$--manifolds that we are going to use.
+We note that the choice of length metrics does not affect the distortion, so we will choose a convenient metric.

 {\bf Metrics on mixed $3$--manifolds:} In the rest of this paper, if we are working on the setting of mixed manifolds, the following metric is the metric we will talk about.
 If $N$ is a mixed manifold, it is shown by Leeb \cite{Leeb95} that $N$ admits a smooth Riemannian metric $d$ of nonpositive sectional curvature with totally geodesic boundary such that $\mathcal{T}$ is totally geodesic and the sectional curvature is strictly negative on each hyperbolic component of $N\setminus \mathcal{T}$.